As New Year's Eve Approaches, COVID-19 Throws Wrench In Plans For Bars And Restaurants

 PITTSBURGH (KDKA) — The coronavirus is throwing a wrench in some New Year’s Eve plans in the Pittsburgh area.

-The sign says it all at Dish Osteria and Bar: “Closed through January 1st because of COVID-19.”READ MORE: Lotus Cancels Two Concerts Due To COVID-19 Issues
+The sign says it all at Dish Osteria and Bar: “Closed through January 1st because of COVID-19.”READ MORE: CDC Shortens Recommended COVID-19 Isolation, Quarantine Times

 On Mt.
 Washington, the co-owner of Bigham Tavern said before the holidays, there was a recent surge in COVID-19 cases among his staff.
 On Sunday, the tavern closed down for the week, canceling the New Year’s Eve party.